 Maryland DUI Stops

-An experienced and skilled lawyer can evaluate your case and create a defense based on your individual circumstances.
+Our team can evaluate your case and create a defense based on your individual circumstances.
 An attorney who has experience safeguarding the rights of people accused of DUI will immediately investigate the facts surrounding your arrest, including the possibility of whether the officer or officers who stopped you on suspicion of DUI met the burden required for “reasonable articulable suspicion.”

 What Is Reasonable Articulable Suspicion in Maryland?